Accepting Strings

 Advantages

-The example is is written to ensure that:
+The example is written to ensure that:

 1. The unsafe block is as small as possible.